-Maximum Residual Disinfectant Level (MRDL)
+Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in

-the highest level of a disinfectant allowed in drinking water.
+- the highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal (MRDLG) - the level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.